Whytecrowe/solidoc/readme.md

-# Solidoc: Documentation Generator for Solidity
+# Solidok: Documentation Generator for Solidity

 This command-line utility creates markdown-based documentation for your Solidity project(s) for the following platforms: